Triangulating Instrumental Variable, confounder adjustment and Difference-in-Difference methods for comparative effectiveness research in observational data: Methods

-where \begin{itemize} \item{$e$ is the set of estimates, for example $\{CaT, DiD, IV\}$;} \item{$\boldsymbol{\hat{\beta}}_e(Y_1)$ is a vector of all estimates in $e$ with $j$th entry $\hat{\beta}_{ej}(Y_1)$ ;} \item{$\hat{\beta}_{IVW,e}(Y_1)$ is the inverse variance weighted average of all estimates in $e$;} \item{$\Sigma_{e}$ is the covariance matrix for $\boldsymbol{\hat{\beta}}_e(Y_1)$, approximated by a non-parametric bootstrap.} \item{ $\hat{\beta}_{IVW,e}(Y_1)$ is calculated using $w_{ej}$ the inverse variance of the corresponding estimate and } \end{itemize} Under the assumption that all estimates in $e$ are targeting the same underlying quantity, $Q_{e}$ is asymptotically $\chi^{2}_{e-1}$ distributed.
-This assumption is rejected if $Q > \chi^2(e-1)$ and the estimates are assumed not to be similar.
+where \begin{itemize} \item{$e$ is the set of estimates, for example $\{CaT, IV, DiD\}$;} \item{$\boldsymbol{\hat{\beta}}_e$ is a vector of all estimates in $e$ with $j$th entry $\hat{\beta}_{ej}$;} \item{$\hat{\beta}_{IVW,e}$ is the inverse variance weighted average of all estimates in $e$;} \item{$\hat{\Sigma}_{e}$ is the covariance matrix for $\boldsymbol{\hat{\beta}}_e$, approximated by a non-parametric bootstrap;} \item{ $\hat{\beta}_{IVW,e}$ is calculated using $w_{ej}$ the inverse variance of the corresponding estimate and } \end{itemize} Under the assumption that all estimates in $e$ are targeting the same underlying quantity, $Q_{e}$ is asymptotically $\chi^{2}_{e-1}$ distributed.
+This assumption is rejected at level $\alpha$ if $Q_e > \chi^2_{e-1}(1-\alpha)$ and the estimates are assumed not to be similar.
 Equation (\ref{eq:QSimilarity}) can therefore be used to assess the extent of agreement across estimators and, by extension, the validity of the assumptions that they rest on.
 This approach can be seen as a generalisation of the causal triangulation framework for uncorrelated estimates described in Bowden et. al. \cite{Bowden21a}.
+We showcase an application of the $Q_e$ in Section \ref{sec:Q_e}.